Wessam18/PizzaHub/README.md

 - **Dynamic Menu:** The menu is dynamically rendered from the backend, allowing easy updates and management.
 - **Order Management:** Users can add items to their cart, place orders, and track them.
 - **Contact Form:** A contact form allows users to send messages directly to the restaurant.
+- **Admin Panel:** The admin panel provides a comprehensive dashboard for managing orders, users, and menu
+- **Payment Gateway Integration:** The website integrates with a payment gateway for secure transactions.

 ## Technologies Used